Header image courtesy of @wnjay_wootthisak (via iStock)

 A legendary trail running parallel beneath the cable car ropeway, the Ngong Ping 360 Rescue Trail is best described as a seemingly endless series of steps and stairs.
 It’s a fun and exhilarating experience no doubt, but get ready for a challenge.
 If the name has not given it away already, this route was originally constructed for cable car maintenance and emergency rescue purposes.
 The objective is to be as efficient as possible, so don't expect the trail to spare you by zigzagging around and easing you into a gradual ascent.

-Connecting Tung Chung and Ngong Ping Village, the full hike from Tung Chung MTR station clocks in at around 8 kilometres with the trail itself just under six kilometres long.
+Connecting Tung Chung and Ngong Ping Village, the full hike from Tung Chung MTR station clocks in at around eight kilometres with the trail itself just under six kilometres long.
 As expected—given its intended utilitarian function—the path is well-paved with wooden and cement stairs, and largely unshaded.
-So on that note, be sure to slather on that high-SPF sunscreen and bring plenty of water to stay hydrated, especially if it’s a sunny day!
+Be sure to slather on that high-SPF sunscreen and bring plenty of water to stay hydrated, especially if it’s a sunny day!

-For all its difficulty, the trail is as straight forward as they come, as you will be guided by the cable cars hanging overhead pretty much the whole way through.
-Steep inclines are featured right at the begin of the trail, foreshadowing a treacherous climb to come.
+For all its difficulty, the trail is as straight-forward as they come, as you will be guided by the cable cars hanging overhead pretty much the whole way through.
+Steep inclines are featured right at the beginning of the trail, foreshadowing a treacherous climb to come.
 And at around the 30-minute mark, you will catch glimpses of Tung Chung Bay and the Hong Kong International Airport at a distance.

-As you continue uphill, crossing deep valleys undulating hills, do take time to appreciate the scenic surrounds and forest greenery.
-Sure, at some point or another, your legs might turn into noodles and the cable cars gliding above you will feel like a mockery of your ambitious pursuit, but just keep trudging on and the bragging rights will be yours forever once you conquer this wicked trail!
+As you continue uphill, take time to appreciate the scenic surroundings and forest greenery.
+Your legs might turn into noodles and the cable cars gliding above you will feel like a mockery of your ambitious pursuit, but just keep trudging on and the bragging rights will be yours once you conquer this wicked trail!

 Click here to read our full guide for hiking the Ngong Ping 360 Rescue Trail.